 - Eat Foods That Are Easy To Digest

-morning after.
-For example, it is commonly said that the problem with Chinese
+feeling hungry the morning after.
+For example, it is commonly said that the problem with Chinese food is,

 - Get Plenty of Protein and Complex Carbohydrates